bgonzalezbustamante/Public-Presentations/README.md

 ## Overview

-This repository contains a selection of Bastián González-Bustamante's recent public presentations at seminars and conferences in LaTeX Beamer format.
+This repository contains a selection of Bastián González-Bustamante's recent public presentations at seminars and conferences in LaTeX Beamer and Xaringan formats.

 ## Selected Conference Presentations